LoadMuscle

 45 degree twisting hyperextension Exercise Guide

-45 degree twisting hyperextension demonstration
+45 degree twisting hyperextension gif

 Exercise Profile